UPS delivers around 5.5 billion goods every year with the help of its 125,000 delivery vans.

-For example, ORION discovered that left turns are bad from the data it accumulated over the years from GPS tracking of automobiles.
+For example, ORION discovered that left turns aren’t efficient from the data it accumulated over years of the GPS tracking of automobiles.

-It is, without a doubt, one of the most significant and potentially life-changing variables revealed by UPS route optimization software.
+This is one of the most significant and potentially life-changing variables revealed by UPS’ route optimization software.

 To conserve fuel, time, and money, you should avoid turning left as much as possible.

-UPS saved 10 million gallons of petrol, 100,000 metric tons of CO2, and $300 million to $400 million by paying attention to this seemingly minor issue.
-After all, isn’t it a minor point?
+UPS saved 10 million gallons of petrol, 100,000 metric tons of CO2, and went from $300 million to $400 million by paying attention to this seemingly minor issue.

 UPS’s official website states that…